We have shortlisted 12 excellent weekend getaway destinations in New South Wales, all within driving distance from Sydney.

 To help you find inspiration for your next long weekend, we’ve selected 12 Sydney weekend getaways that we’re sure you will enjoy.

-3. Coffs Harbour + Waterfall Way
+1. Coffs Harbour and Waterfall Way

 The Waterfall Way is a 185km scenic drive between Coffs harbour and Armidale, passing through New England and Dorrigo national parks, with numerous impressive waterfalls as the key attraction.